ankaAR/bestiario5e/_creatures/cloud-giant-smiling-one.md

 ***Multiataque.*** The giant makes two attacks with its morningstar.

-***Morningstar.*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 10 pies, un objetivo.
+***Morningstar.*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 21 (3d8+8) puntos de daño contundente.
 The attack deals an extra 14 (4d6) damage if the giant has advantage on the attack roll.

 ***Rock.*** Ranged Weapon Attack: +12 to hit, range 60/240 pies, un objetivo.
 Impacto: 30 (4d10+8) puntos de daño contundente.
 The attack deals an extra 14 (4d6) damage if the giant has advantage on the attack roll.